|

 The Hll

-... to build it.
-It is fenced at either end so the dogs have a place to run.
+... dogs have a place to run.
 There is a fairly steep slope maybe 10 - 12 feet high before the natural slope of the hill continues up toward the top.
-Large granite and limestone boulders were brought in from a nearby development to finish the bottom edge of the hill where it meets the grass to prevent erosion. ...
+Large granite and ...

 dave.mussar.com